 When drafting your Power of Attorney, it is always important to mention as many criteria as possible, to avoid any complications in the Future.
 If your Power of Attorney is relevant to certain properties, mention them specifically.

 If you wish to limit the amount of responsibility or ability of your representative (for example you do not want them to handle financial transactions on your behalf), you can add clauses to your Power of Attorney to limit their capabilities to do so.

 Fraud in Power of Attorney matters

-We have seen cases in Pakistan where the Representative goes against the will of the Executant, which would be considered fraud as the representative should act as the Executant wills.
-In this instance, the Executant can file a case against the representative under Criminal Breach of Trust, which is covered under Section 406 and 409 of the Pakistan Penal Code.
+We have seen cases in Pakistan where the Representative goes against the will of the Executant, which would be considered fraud as the Representative should act as the Executant’s will.
+In this instance, the Executant can file a case against the representative under Criminal Breach of Trust, which is covered under Sections 406 and 409 of the Pakistan Penal Code.

 In cases where the document is fake or the documents are forged (i.e. if the witnesses and people don’t exist, or if the signatures and thumb impressions are not authentic) then criminal action would be taken against the perpetrators and the lawyers involved (For example, cheating, and fraud).